Drowze/music-database/README.md

 # music-database
-Simple music database in C, written for the 'Data Structures A´
+Simple music database in C, written for the 'Data Structures A' using a doubly linked list.